Lexington Nursing Home Abuse & Neglect Lawyer

 We Can Guide You Through Your Kentucky Nursing Home Abuse Case

-If you’re ready to talk to a Kentucky Nursing Home Abuse or Neglect Lawyer about your case, we encourage you to give us a call or submit a form on our contact page.
-Consultations are always free and we are always happy to assist you in any way as you move forward with your Kentucky Nursing Home Abuse or Neglect case.
+If you’re ready to talk to a Lexington Nursing Home Lawyer about your case, we encourage you to give us a call or submit a form on our contact page.
+Consultations are always free and we are always happy to assist you in any way as you move forward with your Abuse or Neglect case.
 Our expenses and fees are a reasonable percentage of the settlement or verdict that we obtain for you.
 If we don’t win your case, you don’t owe us a penny.